ozum/resettable/README.md

 <p>Checks whether value at given path is safe to change by comparing cuurent object to original object.
 May be used to
 test whether values in given path are created/modified by user and safe to change.
 Like &quot;in&quot; operator, returns true if there is no entry for given path.
-However, differently, it returns true if value exist in modified object but it is different from original, assuming it is modified using this library and may be cahnged further. lik</p>
+However, differently, it returns true if value exist in modified object but it is different from original, assuming it is modified using this library and may be changed further.</p>

 **Kind**: global function
 **Returns**: <code>boolean</code> - <ul>